PyaeSoneHan246810/flutter-news-app/README.md

 # Lask Mobile News App

 The design for this project was inspired by the amazing work found in the community Figma UI kit.
-A big thank you to the Figma community for the inspiration!

 ### Figma UI Kit